-1. This Chapter applies to the preparation, adoption and application of all standards, technical regulations (rules) and conformity assessment procedures of central government bodies that may affect trade in goods between the Parties.

-2. Each Party shall take reasonable measures, which may be available to it, to ensure that this Chapter is observed by local government bodies at a level immediately below the level of central government within its territory, which may be responsible for the application of technical regulations, standards and conformity assessment procedures.

-3. Notwithstanding paragraph 4, this Chapter does not apply to:
+- 1. This Chapter applies to the preparation, adoption and application of all standards, technical regulations (rules) and conformity assessment procedures of central government bodies that may affect trade in goods between the Parties. - 2.
+Each Party shall take reasonable measures, which may be available to it, to ensure that this Chapter is observed by local government bodies at a level immediately below the level of central government within its territory, which may be responsible for the application of technical regulations, standards and conformity assessment procedures. - 3.
+Notwithstanding paragraph 1, this Chapter does not apply to:

-(a) Technical specifications prepared by a government agency for its own production or consumption requirements covered by government procurement; or

-(b) sanitary and phytosanitary measures covered by Chapter 5 (Sanitary and Phytosanitary Measures)
+Technical specifications prepared by a government agency for its own production or consumption requirements covered by government (a) procurement; or sanitary and phytosanitary measures covered by Chapter 5 (Sanitary and Phytosanitary Measures). (b)

-Article 4.3.
-Rights and Obligations Under the Technical Barriers to Trade Agreement
+Rights and Obligations under the Technical Barriers to Trade Agreement

-The Parties confirm their existing rights and obligations with respect to each other under the Agreement on Technical Barriers to Trade,
+The Parties confirm their existing rights and obligations with respect to each other under the Agreement on Technical Barriers to Trade.